siddharthvp/mwn/website/docs/5-direct-api-calls.md

 });
 ```

-Mwn provides a great number of convenience methods so that you can avoid writing raw API calls, see the sections below.
+Mwn provides a great number of convenience methods so that you can avoid writing raw API calls, see the later sections.

 #### Raw web requests